Stay connected

 Subscribe to our corporate payments blog to stay on top of payment innovations.

-PCI compliance was born out of a disruption in the payments industry that came about with the advent of e-commerce during the late 1990s and early 2000s.
-During this disruptive period, many merchants entered into the nascent online shopping arena looking to increase revenues by building a web presence for their brick-and-mortar businesses.
+PCI compliance was born out of a disruption in the payments industry.
+The disruption came about with the advent of e-commerce during the late 1990s and early 2000s.
+During this disruptive period, many merchants entered into the developing online shopping industry looking to increase revenues by building a web presence for their brick-and-mortar businesses.
 With the development of an online marketplace came an increase in the adoption of digital payments.
 This innovation in payments produced unintended opportunities for crime.
 Cyber criminals began developing ways to infiltrate card processing systems and payment networks for illegal gains.
-As this activity became prevalent, the major credit card brands joined forces to develop ways to prevent theft, namely, PCI DSS.
+As this activity became prevalent, major credit card brands joined forces to develop ways to prevent theft, namely, PCI DSS.

-The delayed development of a security standard meant that cyber criminals were able to grow in numbers and in sophistication, unfettered by a strong cyber-security protocol.
+The delayed development of a security standard meant that cyber criminals were able to grow in numbers and in sophistication.
 A solution became possible only when all five major credit card brands came together to create a comprehensive standard for all merchants in the payments cycle.
 The result of this collaboration was the PCI DSS standard.
 On December 15, 2001, the first PCI DSS standard was released, called Version 1.0.
-Since then there have been regular updates to the standards, the most recent of which, PCI DSS 4.0 was released in March of 2022.
-PCI DSS 3.2.1 remains active until March 31, 2024, and the majority of new PCI DSS 4.0 requirements are optional until March 31, 2025.
+Since then there have been regular updates to the standards.
+The most recent of which, PCI DSS 4.0, was released in March of 2022.
 This most recent PCI DSS addresses emerging security threats, facilitate customized security solutions, and provide more clear guidance on security requirements.

 A PCI audit involves a thorough examination of the security of your organization’s credit-card processing system.
 There are 12 high level requirements (Version 4.0) with which your business will need to comply for you to pass a PCI audit: